NavjotSingh13/Namaste-React/Chapter 7 - Finding The Path/qyestions.md

 Q4.
 What is the best place to add useState?
 Ans.
 It should be added on the top or starting of functional component.

 Q5.
-What is reac router dom library?
+What is react router dom library?

 Q6.
 What is createBrowserRouter?